A Plan for Ohio’s Watersheds

 A collaborative approach to the issues facing Ohio’s water.

-H2Ohio was created through unprecedented collaboration, using strategies that are long-term, sustainable, cost-effective, and permanent.
-The Governor, his team, the Ohio Department of Agriculture, the Ohio Department of Natural Resources, the Ohio Environmental Protection Agency, the Lake Erie Commission, and many interested parties, including the Ohio Agriculture Conservation Initiative (OACI), and our partners in conservation have worked together to invest in projects across Ohio that will reduce nutrients and provide long-term economic and water quality benefits to communities statewide.
+H2Ohio was created through unprecedented collaboration, using strategies that are long-term, sustainable, science-based and cost-effective.
+The Governor, the Ohio Department of Agriculture, the Ohio Department of Natural Resources, the Ohio Environmental Protection Agency, the Lake Erie Commission, and many partners, including the Ohio Agriculture Conservation Initiative (OACI) have worked together to invest in projects across Ohio that will reduce nutrients and provide other long-term economic and water quality benefits to communities statewide.

 H2Ohio Announcement, November 14, 2019